sycamore-rs/sycamore/docs/markdown/basics/components.md

 # Components

-Components in `maple` are simply functions that return `TemplateResult<G>`.
+Components in `maple` are structs that implement `Component`.
+A component can automatically be created with the `#[component(ComponentName<G>)]` attribute on a function.

-They receive their props through function arguments.
+Components receive their props through function arguments.

 For components to automatically react to prop changes, they should accept a prop with type `StateHandle<T>` and call the function in the `template!` to subscribe to the state.
 A `StateHandle<T>` is just a readonly `Signal<T>`.